 Root Canal Treatment Specialist in Norwalk, CT

 At Daniel Dental Studio, our highly skilled dental professionals are specialized in diagnosing and treating tooth pain and performing root canal treatment.
-Call us for more information, or request an appointment online today!
+When your tooth shows signs of infection or substantial pulpal nerve damage, you may consider a root canal.
+Meet Dr. Karima Daniel at our dental practice.
+She is a hard working and experienced dentist who believes in providing exceptional services to the patients.
+Contact us for more information, or request an appointment online today!
 We are conveniently located at 515 West Ave Suite R, Norwalk CT, 06850.

 Table of Contents:

 A root canal treatment specialist is a dentist who specializes in the complex and delicate work of removing decay and infected tissue from the roots of a tooth using a special kind of dental drill.
 The best root canal treatment specialists are highly skilled professionals who have the knowledge and experience to perform a successful root canal treatment.
 Root canals are complex procedures that require an immense amount of knowledge, training, and experience in order to achieve the best outcomes.

 A root canal is a procedure used to treat a tooth that has been infected or damaged by removing the nerve at the center of a tooth, known as the root.
 The goal is to remove all of the infected material while preserving as much of the tooth as possible.
 The most common cause of a tooth being infected is when bacteria build up inside the tooth and cause a deep infection.
 This causes a lot of pain and can sometimes lead to the tooth being abscessed, which is when the infection breaks through the tooth and causes a large pocket of infected pus in the surrounding area.
 The only way to treat a tooth that is infected is to perform a root canal, which is a way of cleaning out the infected area and restoring the tooth so that it can function normally again.